mmctl/dots/emacs/dot-config/emacs/local/easycrypt-ext/README.md

 most commands can also be accessed through the corresponding menus in the menu bar and mode line.

+TODO: comment about finding documentation in Emacs and file TODO

 > To avoid conflicts with other keybindings (from Proof General or
 > otherwise), all keybindings for this package begin with the prefix `C-c C-y`.
 > Depending on your personal keybindings and how many Proof General